CptMoore/HardpointFixMod/README.md

 Downloads can be found on [github](https://github.com/CptMoore/VisualHardpointLimits/releases).

 ## Install

-After installing BTML, put into \BATTLETECH\Mods\ folder and launch the game.
+After installing BTML and DynTechMod, put the mod into the \BATTLETECH\Mods\ folder and launch the game.

+## Development

+* Use git
+* Use Visual Studio or DynTechMod to compile the project